idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 - Ethereum/EVM wallets (like MetaMask or Trust Wallet) producing [EIP-191](https://eips.ethereum.org/EIPS/eip-191) `secp256k1` signatures (aka `personal_sign`)
 - NEAR/NVM wallets (like MyNearWallet or Meteor) producing [NEP-413](https://github.com/near/NEPs/blob/master/neps/nep-0413.md) `ed25519` signatures (aka `signMessage`)

-### the idOS auth
+### Unlocking the idOS enclave

-We currently support two auth methods:
-* Password
-* Passkeys
+Most data stored in the idOS is encrypted such that only its owner (your user) can make sense of it.
+Since key management is neither a common nor an expectable practice among non-technical folks, this key is derived from the user's password/passkey.
+The key derivation process is handled by the idOS secure enclave to enable users to perform [authenticated asymmetric ECC encryption / decryption](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#curve25519-x25519-and-ed25519).

+Since the SDK does have access to this key, it delegates decryption workloads to the enclave when responding to data requests involving.
+This happens transparently when you use the SDK to read encrypted data from the idOS.

-After the user clicks the 🔓 Unlock idOS button, a secure dialog opens where the user can choose between a password or a passkey for managing their data.
+After the user clicks the **🔓 Unlock idOS** button, a secure dialog opens for the user to choose their preferred unlocking method.

 <table border="0"><tr align="center"><td>
-  <i>The auth dialog</i>
+  <i>The unlock dialog</i>
 </td></tr><tr align="center"><td>
   <img src="./assets/readme-auth-dialog.png" width="250" />
 </td></tr></table>

-### The idOS password

-Most data stored in the idOS is encrypted such that only its owner (your user) can make sense of it.
-Since key management is neither a common nor an expectable practice among non-technical folks, this key is derived from a password chosen by the user.
-The key derivation process is handled by the idOS secure enclave to enable users to perform [authenticated asymmetric ECC encryption / decryption](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#curve25519-x25519-and-ed25519).

-Since the SDK does have access to this key, it delegates decryption workloads to the enclave when responding to data requests involving.
-This happens transparently when you use the SDK to read encrypted data from the idOS.

-Users can control how long the enclave remembers this key for.
-When that period expires, or when faced with a new signer, the enclave will prompt the user.
-It first brings the idOS container into view as shown above and, after the user clicks the **`🔓 Unlock idOS`** button, a secure dialog opens where the user can safely enter their password.
+If the user chooses **Password**, they'll be prompted to enter it.

 <table border="0"><tr align="center"><td>
   <i>The password dialog</i>